NearNodeFlash/nnf-deploy/Readme.md

 ## Init

 The `init` subcommand installs cert manager, mpi-operator, lustre-csi-driver, and lustre-fs-operator.
-This only needs to be done once on a new cluster.
+This only needs to be done once on a new cluster or when one of them changes.

 ```bash
 ./nnf-deploy init